Report: Canadian PM Justin Trudeau wore Brownface at an 'Arabian Nights' party in 2001

-Report: Canadian PM Justin Trudeau wore brownface at 'Arabian Nights' party in 2001
+Canadian PM Justin Trudeau admits wearing brownface in 2001 school photo, apologizes

-Canadian Prime Minister Justin Trudeau wore brownface makeup to an “Arabian Nights” party at the private school where he was teaching, according to a Time magazine report.
+Canadian Prime Minister Justin Trudeau apologized Wednesday night soon after a 2001 photo emerged in a Time magazine report showing him wearing brownface makeup to an “Arabian Nights” party at the private school where he was teaching.

 The photograph is from the 2000-01 yearbook of the private day school where Trudeau was teaching, West Point Grey Academy.